 - 1. Check Bit 6 of the OACS field in the Identify Controller Data Structure.
 If Bit 6 is not set to 1, this test is not applicable. - 2.
-Configure the Testing Station to issue an NVMe-MI Send Command containing a pointer to a properly formatted NVMe-MI Request for Read NVMe-MI Data Structure with DTYP = 00h NVM Subsystem Information. - 3.
-Configure the Testing Station to issue an NVMe-MI Receive Command to receive the NVMe-MI Response associated with the NVMe-MI Request in the previous step.
+Configure the Testing Station to issue an NVMe-MI Send Command containing an Opcode of VPD Write (06h) and an empty data buffer.. - 3.
+Configure the Testing Station to issue an NVMe-MI Receive Command with the Opcode of NVM Subsystem Health Status Poll (01h).

-- 1. Verify that for both the NVMe-MI Send and Receive commands that a command completion queue entry is posted to the Admin Completion Queue. - 2.
-Verify that the Controller sent a properly formatted NVMe-MI Response to the NVMe-MI Request for Read NVMe-MI Data Structure with DTYP = 00h NVM Subsystem Information, with a properly formatted NVM Subsystem Information data structure.
+1. Verify that for both the NVMe-MI Send and Receive commands that a command completion queue entry is posted to the Admin Completion Queue with a status code of success.